issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/output_format.rst

 -  Correlation functions are outputted.
 -  Each row consists of eight columns.

-   1. Index of the left-hand operator
+   1. Index of the left operator
    2. Site index of the left operator
    3. Index of the right operator
    4. Site index of the right operator